LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Contributors**

 The Lawnchair team is focused on development only.
-Our community (basically everyone who wants to) makes icons and sometimes touches the code too.
+Our community makes icons and sometimes touches the code too.
+Anyone can become a contributor — it takes some learning, but it's doable.

 [Our contributors](https://github.com/LawnchairLauncher/lawnicons/graphs/contributors) • [Lawnchair](https://github.com/LawnchairLauncher/lawnchair)

 **Development**

-The main tasks are to maintain Lawnicons and interaction with launchers, fix bugs, add new features and automate organizational processes.
+The main tasks are to maintain Lawnicons and interaction with launchers, fix bugs, add new features and automate processes.
 Please see our issues for more details.

 **Icons**

-You can contribute your icons, fulfill icon requests, add missing app IDs, refine and update existing icons, clean up dead apps and duplicates.
-Mastering the Lawnicons design guidelines in practice will allow you to do icon reviews.
+You can contribute icons, fulfill icon requests, add missing app IDs, refine existing icons, clean up dead apps, and remove duplicates.
+Mastering the Lawnicons guidelines in practice will also allow you to review icons.

 [Icon requests dashboard](https://lawnicons-requests.vercel.app/)